ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## HTTPS Request Authentication {#request-authentication}

-DAP is made up of several sub-protocols in which different subsets of the protocol's participants interact with each other.
+DAP is made up of several interactions in which different subsets of the protocol's participants interact with each other.

 In those cases where a channel between two participants is tunneled through